sumberg/kex_japan_2018/report/report.md

 	\label{literature-study}
 \end{figure}

 Another literature study was conducted in order to gain further knowledge on experimental research, how it is used in performance comparison and evaluation, and general information on scientific methodology and how it is used in research.
 The keywords used in this search were _experimental_, _research_, _methodology_, _computer_, _system_, _performance_.
 The search was conducted over the same databases mentioned above, and evaluated and selected using the same process.
-Anne Håkansson's article _Portal of Research Methods and Methodologies for Research Projects and Degree Projects_ [@Hakansson_Portal] mentions the book _Introduction to Research in Education_ [@IntroToResearch] as a source, and it has proved to be of great help when trying to understand what experimental research means, and how it can be used as a research strategy/methodology.
+The two main sources for our research methodology were _Portal of Research Methods and Methodologies for Research Projects and Degree Projects_ [@Hakansson_Portal], and _Introduction to Research in Education_ [@IntroToResearch].
+Both texts proved to be of great help when trying to understand what experimental research means, and how it can be used as a research strategy/methodology.

 ## Designing experiments